The Happenings on Shaw Hill

 * * *

 Ten minutes later an officer arrived at my door.
 I told him what I saw.
 He looked at me suspiciously the entire time.
 His eyes slowly wandered around the house like he thought there was a little more to the story.
-I felt like I was the suspect.
+It made me feel like I was a suspect.
 He said he would go over and ask them some questions.
 I asked if he could check the basement.
 He said not without consent.

 I held up my phone.
 “She sent me a text message and said she was in the basement.
 Isn’t that enough to…”